cap-js/docs/node.js/authentication.md

 })
 ```

-Alternatively, you can also use the sealed instance `cds.User.privileged` directly, i.e., `const user = cds.User.privileged`.
+Alternatively, you can also use the ready-to-use instance `cds.User.privileged` directly, i.e., `const user = cds.User.privileged`.

 ### cds.**User.Anonymous** <i> class </i> { #anonymous-user }

 Class `cds.User.Anonymous` allows you to instantiate an anonymous user (`const user = new cds.User.Anonymous`), for example in a [custom authentication](#custom) implementation.

-Alternatively, you can also use the sealed instance `cds.User.anonymous` directly, i.e., `const user = cds.User.anonymous`.
+Alternatively, you can also use the ready-to-use instance `cds.User.anonymous` directly, i.e., `const user = cds.User.anonymous`.

 ### cds.**User.default** { #default-user }